WORLD CUP 2026

 OPEC, ICE, and the Roll-Cost Wrinkle

 Two oil-only details the silver and gold engines don't need.
-First, KXWTI settles on ICE, not on a Pyth oracle — the engine reads NYMEX CL=F continuous front-month from yfinance as a tracking proxy because Pyth doesn't publish a continuous WTI feed.
+First, KXWTI settles on ICE — the engine tracks NYMEX CL=F continuous front-month as the price reference.
 ICE and NYMEX WTI move within a few cents of each other intraday, so the basis is negligible.
 Second, USO is a futures-rolling ETF: it underperforms spot WTI in contango by about 1.5% over our typical horizon.
-The engine applies a 0.985 multiplier to USO's reported price before computing the K_etf / K_spot ratio used for IV lookup, so the smile is queried at the right moneyness rather than at the rolled-down ETF level.
+The engine reads the live USO mid directly from the options chain and feeds it into the K_etf = K_spot × (USO / WTI) ratio used for IV lookup — USO's natural contango drag is small relative to the 5pp round-trip cost gate, so no separate roll-cost multiplier is currently applied.

 OPEC and OPEC+ ministerial meetings produce unscheduled production-quota changes that re-price WTI in minutes.
 Within ±5 calendar days of an event in the engine's 2026 calendar, every oil edge gets a 20% confidence haircut to discount that exogenous binary risk — the gap itself doesn't change, but the tier label does.